If heroes from our world visit the Alternate Universe, they won't care what happens there. Typically, neither do the audience.

 Averted in Muv-Luv where Takeru cares about his friends no matter what universe they're in.

-Played straight by the protagonists in BioShock Infinite, who on several occasions solve their problems by hopping to an alternate universe where things are better for them with no intention to make it back to their original universe.
+Inverted by the protagonists in BioShock Infinite, who on several occasions solve their problems by hopping to an alternate universe where things are better for them with no intention to make it back to their original universe.
 The gunsmith they needed is dead?
 Go to a dimension where he's alive.
 His tools confiscated by the police?
 Hop to a dimension where the police didn't take them.

-Averted in the Burial At Sea DLC, which is centered around Elizabeth going to other universes and trying to right the wrongs by the Comstocks of every reality and and reuniting the Bookers with their daughters.
+Averted in the Burial At Sea DLC, which is centered around Elizabeth going to other universes and trying to right the wrongs by the Comstocks of every reality and reuniting the Bookers with their daughters.

 Played straight by the Big Bad of the story, who firmly believed that only his offspring could rule Columbia after his death; unfortunately, constant exposure to dimensional travel had sterilized him, so he decided to get around this by opening a portal to another world and stealing the daughter of his alternate self.